-Steel electrical products producers need to prepare for turbulent times Steel electrical products producers need to prepare for turbulent times - news feed from the Electrical News Portal
+Steel electrical products producers need to prepare for turbulent times (13/01/2010)

 Steel producers’ prices rpidly increased during the summer of 2008, reaching a high that October.
 The prices then dramatically trailed-off as the global trade crisis impacted and banking system uncertainties caused reining in of demand.
 Post first quarter 2009, the sizeable fall in steel prices ceased quickly.
 Demand has since been relatively static - at the 2007 levels before the volatile economic situation took hold.